loic-p/logrel-mltt/README.md

 - Indexed inductive types with large elimination.

 Furthermore, I conjecture that
-- The theory under study can be extended to support dependent sums, the inductive equality, and W-types.
+- The theory under study can be extended to support booleans, dependent sums, the inductive equality, and W-types.
-- The use of indexed inductive types in the meta-theory should be reducible to dependent sums, the inductive equality, and W-types.
+- The use of indexed inductive types in the meta-theory should be reducible to boolean, dependent sums, the inductive equality, and W-types.
 - The theory under study can be extended to support a hierarchy of n universes, at the expense of n+4 levels in the meta-theory.